bloombloombloom/Bloom/README.md

 src/TargetController/ for more.

 ##### DebugServer
-The DebugServer exposes an interface to the connected target, for third-party programs such as IDEs.
+The DebugServer exposes an interface to the connected target, for third-party programs such as GDB and IDEs (GDB front-ends).
 Currently, Bloom only supports one server - the AVR GDB RSP server.
-With this server, any IDE with GDB RSP support can interface with Bloom and thus the connected AVR target.
+With this server, any AVR compatible GDB binary (or any IDE with GDB RSP support) can interface with Bloom and thus the connected AVR target.
 The DebugServer runs on a dedicated thread.
 See the [DebugServer documentation](./src/DebugServer/README.md) and source code in src/DebugServer/ for more.

 ##### Insight